Modern development practices for CMS 12

 Security Best Practices

-- Input Validation: Validate all user input.
+- Input Validation: Validate all user input at the model and service layer.

-- HTTPS Everywhere: Enforce secure transport.
+- HTTPS Everywhere: Enforce secure transport and redirect HTTP to HTTPS in middleware.

-- CSRF Protection: Use Anti-Forgery tokens.
+- CSRF Protection: Use Anti-Forgery tokens on all state-changing form submissions.

-- Content Security Policy: Reduce XSS risk.
+- Content Security Policy: Define a CSP header to reduce XSS attack surface.

 Conclusion